ljdursi/new-newsletter-page/one-on-ones.md

 <a href="{{ site.baseurl }}/assets/pdfs/howto-one-on-ones.pdf"> <img align="right" width="33%" src="{{ site.baseurl }}/assets/images/one-on-ones-cover-page.png" alt="Cover page for the Research Computing Teams one-on-ones ebook"> </a>

-One-on-one meetingss are _the_ foundational tool for managing individuals.
+One-on-one meetings are _the_ foundational tool for managing individuals.
 And it couldn't be simpler; they are:

 * Regular weekly meetings with you and each team member,
 * Which are basically never cancelled,